 Feel free to contact me - DG Anita Kelley - 608-988-7589 email@example.com

 Lions meet the needs of local communities and the world every day because they share a core belief – to serve their community.

 Lions Clubs International is the world's largest service club organization.
-We have 1.35 million members in more than 45,000 clubs in more than 206 countries and geographic areas.
+We have over 1.4 million members in more than 45,000 clubs in more than 200 countries and geographic areas.

 Lions have a dynamic history.
 Founded in 1917, we are best known for fighting blindness, but we also volunteer for many different kinds of community projects – including caring for the environment, feeding the hungry and aiding seniors and the disabled.